 I had a very diverse profile and that’s what I focused on.
 Along with my CA and political consulting profile, I also had a startup of my own.
 In fact, instead of focusing on diversity, my main aim while creating my essays was to balance the focus on all different areas covered in my profile instead of sticking to just one single part of my profile.

 My goal post ISB was to get into consulting.
-Most of my interview preparation was focused towards that.
+Most of my ISB interview preparation was focused towards that.
 I already had a very good grip on the work experience aspect of my profile.
 I wanted to prepare myself to face the questions about my goal of being a consultant.

 That’s an area where MBA Sage and the mock interview was also very helpful.

-Ultimately my goal while preparing for the interview was to force the interviewer to ask questions about those areas of my profile that I was strong at.
+Ultimately my goal while preparing for the ISB interview was to force the interviewer to ask questions about those areas of my profile that I was strong at.
 I had manipulated my application in that way.
-It sounds difficult to do but for someone with a diverse profile it was quite easy for me.
+It sounds difficult to do but as someone with a diverse profile it was quite easy for me.